Skip to main content

 SDK Analytics

-The default behaviour is to not send analytics for resolved runtime variables.
+The default behavior is to not send analytics for resolved runtime variables.
 Therefore, you must explicitly enable this feature to use it.

 import 'package:atomic_sdk_flutter/atomic_stream_container.dart';